 But underneath, the feeling of being unjustly accused still rankled.

 I knew, for example, that I wasn’t brainwashed and that it was critical thinking NOT blind faith that had led me to Jesus.
-I knew that while Doreen Virtue had been a great inspiration to me, I hadn’t really followed anyone, at least not in the beginning because I had begun to investigate Christianity months before I had even heard of her conversion.
+I knew that I had begun to investigate Christianity months before I had even heard of Doreen Virtue’s conversion.
 And I had never, ever said that any New Age person was evil.
 As a matter of fact, I had gone out of my way to say that most New Agers were sincere spiritual seekers who had been deliberately misled.
 As I was.

-In retrospect, I’m not sure if I shared the comment for the right reasons or the wrong ones or if it was a mix of both.
-I am a little ashamed to admit that I did want people to stick up for me and tell me I was right.
-But I also sincerely wanted sound scriptural guidance on how I could serve Christ by witnessing to those in the New Age and occult.
-And this I got.
+In retrospect, I’m not sure if I made that post for the right reasons or the wrong ones or if it was a mix of both.
+Part of me did want people to reassure me.
+But I also wanted advice on how I could serve Christ by witnessing to those in the New Age and occult.
+And I got both.

 But among all that good counsel one suggestion in particular really hit home.
 It included a prayer.